DaniS91/Capstone-Project/README.md

 This React app is a ratings and review website specificically for transgender people to share their experiences interacting with businesses.
 Users can create accounts, add business listings, and add reviews of businesses in terms of their inclusivity and trans-friendliness.
 The website emphasizes anonymity, account security, and accessibility.

 ## Known Bugs
+* I failed to implement user uploaded images and firebase storage for these images
+  - I think there is an issue with CORS configuration, but I will need to try to implement this at a later time
+*

 ## Setup/Installation Requirements
+* Clone this project from Github
+* In the root directory, create a .env and add it to a .gitignore file
+* Create a Firebase project and enable Authentication and Firestore Database
+* You can use the .env file to store your keys from the sdk configuration

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Available Scripts